Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Collections/CollectionExtensions.md

 #### Exceptions

 **T:System.ArgumentNullException**
-The list is ```null```.
+The list is`null`.

 ### RemoveLast(IList list)

-Removes the last entry from the list.

-    When there are no items in the list, this method will silently exit.
+Removes the last entry from the list.When there are no items in the list, this method will silently exit.

 #### Parameters